Anesiadis-Th/codeit/README.md

 👉 Live at [**code-it.gr**](https://code-it.gr)

-CodeIT is a gamified, beginner-friendly web app designed to teach the **C programming language** from the ground up — inspired by Duolingo, Mimo, and SoloLearn.
+CodeIT is a gamified, beginner-friendly web app designed to teach the **C programming language** from the ground up — inspired by Duolingo and Mimo.

 Built with **React** and **Supabase**, it features structured lessons, quizzes, and an interactive C compiler powered by the **Judge0 API** — all directly in the browser.